-Salal tips (also known as "Lemon Leaf") is a shrub leaf.
+This red rose wedding bouquet is greening up fast.
+The next greenery, Salal tips (also known as "Lemon Leaf"), is a shrub leaf.
 It is extremely hardy and holds it's color in flower designs for a very long time.
 After leather leaf fern, I would say that salal is probably one of the most common leaf varieties used in flower shops.

-You can use my free Wedding Flower Calculator to help estimate just how many flower and greenery bunches you think you will need.
+Learn how I calculate the number of flower and greenery bunches I will need to order for a particular wedding.
 This means you need to create a "recipe" for each design (such as the quantities and list shown at the beginning of this tutorial multiplied by the number of bouquets you plan to make).

 This keeps you on track and makes sure you order enough - but not so much that you have buckets and buckets of leftover greens and flowers after your designing is done!